scil/LaravelFly/readme.md

 So the key is to backup some objects before any request, and restore them after each request .`\LaravelFly\Application` extends `\Illuminate\Foundation\Application` , use method "backUpOnWorker" to backup, and use method "restoreAfterRequest" to restore.

+## Similar projects

+* [laravoole](https://github.com/garveen/laravoole) : wonderful with many merits which LaravelFly will study.
+Caution: Laravel app loaded before any request like LaravelFly ([onWorkerStart->parent::prepareKernel](https://github.com/garveen/laravoole/blob/master/src/Wrapper/Swoole.php)),  but there's no 'backup & restore' system, so please do not use any service which may change during a request, do not write any code that may change Laravel app during a request, such as event registering.

 ## Install

 1. Install php extension [swoole](https://github.com/swoole/swoole-src).